-Forest Adventure is based on the principles of Forest School and is an inspirational process that offers children opportunities to achieve, develop confidence and self-esteem, through hands on learning experiences in a woodland environment.
+Forest Adventure is based on the principles of Forest School and is an inspirational process that offers children opportunities to achieve, develop confidence and self-esteem, through hands on learning experiences and achievable tasks.
 Forest Adventure allows children to explore and experience the natural world through practical involvement.
-It encourages an understanding of and relationship with the natural environment.
-A high level of staff allows leaders to observe individuals and match tasks to preferred learning styles.
-Children will experience Forest Adventure over an extended period of time.
-They will learn about risk and danger and naturally become used to looking after and caring for each other.
+A high level of adults allows leaders to observe individuals and match tasks to preferred learning styles.
+Children will learn about risk and danger and naturally become used to looking after and caring for each other.